neoforged/.github/primers/1.21.9/index.md

 ### Item Owner

 Minecraft has further abstracted the holder of an item in item models to its own interface: `ItemOwner`.
-An `ItemOwner` is defined by three things: the `level` the owner is in, the `position` of the owner, and the Y rotation (in degrees) of the owner to indicate the facing direction. `ItemOwner`s are implemented on every `Entity`; however, there can also be detached owners by calling `ItemOwner#custom` or creating a `ItemOwner$CustomOwner`.
+An `ItemOwner` is defined by three things: the `level` the owner is in, the `position` of the owner, and the Y rotation (in degrees) of the owner to indicate the facing direction. `ItemOwner`s are implemented on every `Entity`; however, their position can be offset by using `ItemOwner#offsetFromOwner` or creating a `ItemOwner$OffsetFromOwner`.

-Currently, only the new shelf block uses item owners in a detached state so that compasses are not randomly spinning when placed.
+Currently, only the new shelf block uses the offset owner so that compasses are not randomly spinning when placed.

 - `net.minecraft.client.renderer.entity.ItemRenderer#renderStatic` now takes in an optional `ItemOwner` instead of a `LivingEntity`
 - `net.minecraft.client.renderer.item`